topas-editor extension

 TOPAS_Durham "Rietveld or Pawley INP File"

-If you click through these menus from top to bottom you can create a simple INP file.
+If you click through these menus from top to bottom you can create a simple INP file for fitting.

 - Click any of the corrections you need to apply.
-In general you should refine either zero point or sample height but not both on a lab Bragg-Brentano instrumnet.
+In general you should refine either zero point or sample height but not both on a lab Bragg-Brentano instrument.

-- In the "Rietveld or Pawley" folder click on one of the three options
+- In the "Rietveld or Pawley" folder click on one of the options for inputting a structure or for adding a Pawley phase.
+"Read from str or ISODISTORT" replaces the jEdit symmetry mode refinements menu.

 - In the "Miscellaneous for str" folder choose any of the options needed.